Improved bounds for hypohamiltonian graphs: Generating hypohamiltonian graphs

 If all assumptions of Lemma~\ref{lem:typeC_obstr} are met and $2n_2 + n_1 < 2 |W|$ for some $v \in X$, we call $(W,X,v)$ a \emph{type C obstruction}.

 Intuitively, by a \emph{good $Y$-edge} (for $Y \in \{ A, B, C \}$) we mean an edge which works towards the destruction of a type $Y$~obstruction.
 We will now formally define these good $Y$-edges.

 We use Lemma~\ref{lem:typeA+B_obstr} as follows.
-Assume $G'$ is a hypohamiltonian graph and that $G$ is a spanning subgraph of $G'$ which contains a type A obstruction $(W,X)$ (where $G[W]$ is a union of disjoint paths).
-Since $G'$ is hypohamiltonian it cannot contain a type A obstruction, so there must be an edge $e$ in $E(G') \setminus E(G)$ whose endpoints are in different components of $G[W]$ and for which at least one of the endpoints has degree at most one in $G[W]$.
+Assume $G'$ is a hypohamiltonian graph and that $G$ is a spanning subgraph of $G'$ which contains a type A obstruction $(W,X)$ (we choose $W$ such that $G[W]$ is a union of disjoint paths).
+Since $G'$ is hypohamiltonian it cannot contain a type A obstruction, so there must be an edge in $E(G') \setminus E(G)$ whose endpoints are in different components of $G[W]$.
 We call such an edge a \textit{good $A$-edge} for $(W,X)$.
+Note that there must also be an edge in $E(G') \setminus E(G)$ for which at least one of the endpoints has degree at most one in $G[W]$ (but its endpoints could be in the same component of $G[W]$).
+Our computational experiments indicate that when generating graphs with girth at least 4, it is more efficient to define a \textit{good $A$-edge} for $(W,X)$ as an edge in $E(G') \setminus E(G)$ for which at least one of the endpoints has degree at most one in $G[W]$.
+To clarify our procedure: let $\bar G$ be the graph obtained after adding a good $A$-edge to $G$.
+If $\bar G[W]$ contains vertices of degree 3, we remove those vertices from $W$ (and add them to $X$) for the next iteration of the algorithm in order to guarantee that $\bar G[W]$ remains a union of disjoint paths.

-Aldred, McKay, and Wormald~\cite{AMW97} did use this obstruction, but they did not require these good A-edges to have an endpoint of degree at most one in $G[W]$ (which turns out to be far more restrictive).
 Similarly, a \textit{good $B$-edge} for a type B obstruction $(W,X)$ in $G$ is a non-edge of $G$ that joins two vertices of $W$ where at least one of those vertices has degree at most one in $G[W]$.
 Finally, a \textit{good $C$-edge} for a type C obstruction $(W,X,v)$ in $G$ is a non-edge $e$ of $G$ for which one of the two following conditions holds:

 \begin{itemize} \item[(i)] Both endpoints of $e$ are in $W$.

 \item[(ii)] One endpoint of $e$ is in $W$ and the other endpoint is in $X-v$ and has at most one neighbour in $W$. \end{itemize}

 We leave the straightforward verification that this is the only way to destroy a type B/C obstruction to the reader.
 Likewise, it is elementary to see that every hypohamiltonian graph has minimum degree~3---we are mentioning this explicitly, since we will later make use of the fact that hypohamiltonian graphs do not contain vertices of degree~2---, and that it is not bipartite.
 However, for every $k \ge 23$ there exists a hypohamiltonian graph containing the complete bipartite graph $K_{2k - 44, 2k - 44}$, as proven by Thomassen~\cite{Th81}.